jcampos8782/ozone/README.md

 This functionality can also be accessed via the Ozone::Time#strftime method.

+### NOTE: Since all operations are executing in UTC time, the time zone in the format string will *always* be UTC

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.